seabopo/PowerShell-AtomicParsley/README.md

 ... a default domain will be used.
 The value of the default domain is defined by the environment variable PS_AtomicParsley_DefaultDomain.
-If that value is not defined, the value 'com.AtomicParsley' will be used as the domain.
+If that value is not defined, the value 'com.AtomicParsley' will be used as the domain for the custom property/atom.

-When reading a file with custom atoms, the domain will appear as part of the property name UNLESS the domain matches the default domain defined in the PS_AtomicParsley_DefaultDomain environment variable.
+When reading a file with custom atoms, the domain will appear as part of the property name UNLESS (1) the domain matches the default domain defined in the PS_AtomicParsley_DefaultDomain environment variable or (2) the custom atom has been added to the atoms.csv file in the root of the PowerShell module ("com.apple.iTunes;iTunMOVI" has already been added to this file).

 For example:
 ```